skip to content

 Code

-I am currently in the middle of studying part-time.
 A lot of my friends raised eyebrows and asked why would I do that in the era of ChatGPT and the possibility of hiring others.
-I plan to write an article on why I think learning to code in 2023 is still worth it.
-But TL;DR is that there is to cultivate a builder’s mindset to generate things that AI won’t ever be able to do.
+I plan to write an article on why I think learning is worth it.
+But TL;DR is that I am a proponent of builder’s mindset.

 Design

 In combination with the above, I am also learning about UX/UI and accessibility.
-I think design is a really underrated moat for a lot of products and is taken as a default trust factor into whether users will even consider usage.
+I think design is an underrated moat for a lot of products and is taken as a default trust factor in whether the product is worth it.
+I love the philosophy of Linear that reaching a certain type of user is no longer about MVP but raising the bar of quality.

 Communities

 In 2023, I am shifting away from online and towards offline and proximity-based communities.
-I don’t feel like X or online forums really made me feel to belong and I am working on something small to make this happen.
+I don’t feel like X or online forums sparked a feeling of belonging and I am working on something small to make this happen.

-I am obsessed with the idea of French Salons a “rave for intellect”.
-My belief is that a lot of loneliness and mental health issues come from the lack of 3rd places in the world and support systems, particularly for males.
-I am exploring how can I be helpful.
+I am obsessed with the idea of French Salons as a “rave for the intellect”.
+I believe that a lot of loneliness and mental health issues come from the lack of 3rd places in the world and support systems, particularly for males.
+I am exploring how this can be fixed.

 Calm companies

 I’ve been trying to scout for calm companies via Calm Company Fund.
-It is challenging to find a balance where founders are either beyond profitability and don’t want to sell or too early where they actually are profitable.
+It is challenging to find a balance where founders are either beyond profitability and don’t want to sell or too early where they are profitable.
+In 2023 I’ve found a great company with around $35k MRR and 90% margins in an interesting space and reasonable price.
+Unfortunately, I was too late and not ready.

 Second brain

 This has been a major downer given that I spent so much time on it.
-I see people spend time on configuring PKM systems to produce a worthy writing output but fall short in actually producing (like me).
-Doing is worth 50x more than organising.
+I see people wasting time on configuration and storage instead of output and fall short in actually producing (like me).
+Doing is worth 50x more than organizing.
 The flaws of PKM systems are clear.
-However, I don’t think the problem is in the concept of the second brain or PKM, it’s the ecosystem around that promotes procrastination over output.
-It doesn’t matter how many dots you have on the graph.
+I am currently in the process of just simplifying things.

 Principles